 In the woods

 Some homeless people choose to live off the land in the woods, there is also an ever-increasing number of people choosing to live off the grid entirely.
 If you read my article Off grid living legal states, you will find which states allow and facilitate for living off the grid.
-There are two types of homeless people living in the woods, the ones which are hiding from the authorities and live by stealing or begging in the city.
+There are two types of homeless people living in the woods, the ones who are hiding from the authorities and live by stealing or begging in the city.

 The second one is made of homeless people using their skills to live off the land, if you need more information check out my article How to live off the land with no money, Generally speaking, you will need some skills to have the ability to live off the land, but the downside is that even if you are homeless you can build a small shelter for yourself and you could even live fairly comfortable without the daily hassles which homeless people face in the city.